-GNHDTM programs are open to all students and teachers regardless of race, sex, religion, physical abilities, economic status, or sexual orientation.
+GNHDTM programs are open to all students and teachers without regard to race, sex, religion, physical abilities, economic status, or sexual orientation.
 GNHDTM does not discriminate against or limit participation by physically challenged students.
-GNHDTM staff and affiliated coordinators strive to accommodate students with special needs.
+GNHDTM staff and affiliate coordinators strive to accommodate students with special needs.